 Follow these rules when you draw buildings:

 When drawing a building, keep in mind that satellite images are typically taken at an angle to the ground.
 That is why roof polygons are not properly aligned with footprints (footprints are polygons of a building's foundation, and they are the things that actually get put on the map).
 The higher the building, the more pronounced this misalignment is (see picture: roof polygons are highlighted in red, footprints are highlighted in green, and the yellow arrows show the misalignment):

-If the shape of the building's roof does not match that of the foundation, then draw the building based on the foundation instead of the roof.
-So if the upper floors of the building contain any parts that project out, don't include them in the building outline:
+If the shape of the building's roof doesn't match the foundation, draw the building based on the shape of the roof except where the roof gradually narrows relative to the foundation.Note.